Can you supervise the procedure and ticketing of the International flights too?

 Tibet - The Roof of the World

 Tibet is located in the center of Asia, with an area of 2.5 million square kilometers.
 The earth's highest mountains, a vast arid plateau, and great river valleys make up the physical homeland of 10 million Tibetans.
 It has an average altitude of 13,000 feet above sea level.

 A land of ancient Buddhist culture, awesome landscapes, artistic monasteries, and centuries-old caravan trails, Tibet is a destination out of the ordinary.
-It is the place of ambiguity and mystery, and is renowned as the roof of the world.
-Long considered as the forbidden kingdom, Tibet’s mystical powers draw intrepid travelers from all over the world.
+It is a place of ambiguity and mystery and is renowned as the roof of the world.
+Long considered the forbidden kingdom, Tibet’s mystical powers draw intrepid travelers from all over the world.
 For many years Tibet remained shut off to the world, slowly travel routes are being opened up and travel restrictions are relaxed to allow travelers to experience this mystical place.